Mexico

 IMUMI has documented repeated violations of Mexico’s own Migration Law, including detention beyond the 36-hour legal limit, denial of communication with lawyers or consulates, and failure to inform people of their right to apply for asylum.
 Even for those who try to apply for asylum, Mexico’s asylum system is overburdened and underfunded, with long waits and little protection in the meantime.
 Over the past two years, the Mexican government has stopped issuing documents that grant work authorization and legal status to asylum applicants, leaving many in a precarious legal and economic position.
 Cuts in U.S. financial support have worsened processing delays, leaving applicants in limbo for years.

 Sustained U.S. pressure, backed by trade leverage and security concerns, has long tied Mexico’s cooperation on migration enforcement in the broader U.S.-Mexico relationship.
 Sharing a 2,000-mile land border, the two countries are major trading partners, with supply chains tightly integrated under the U.S.-Mexico-Canada Agreement (USMCA).
 Since the first Trump administration, the Mexican government has cooperated with the United States on a range of bilateral migration policies, including Remain in Mexico and Title 42.
 Under sustained pressure from both the Trump and Biden administrations, Mexico increased its interior enforcement efforts and received from the United States third country nationals, especially from seven countries: Cuba, El Salvador, Guatemala, Haiti, Honduras, Nicaragua, and Venezuela.
 During his first term, President Trump leveraged the threat of tariffs on Mexican goods to secure greater cooperation on migration, and in February he announced a 25 percent tariff on Mexico, citing fentanyl trafficking and border security concerns.
+In addition, Trump repeatedly discussed striking fentanyl laboratories in Mexico during his first term and in his second term has more explicitly threatened potential U.S. military action there, particularly following U.S. intervention in Venezuela.
 Since the beginning of President Trump’s second term, the Mexican government has also had to contend with the detention and deportation of thousands of Mexican nationals who had been living in the United States for decades as well as the transfer of Mexican nationals from the United States to third countries such as South Sudan and Honduras.